School of Environment and Sustainability

 The applicant is encouraged to contact the Certificate Advisor.

-Students must apply to graduate to receive a certificate.
+Students must apply to graduate in order to be awarded their certificate.

 Once students finalize their registration for their final year, they should request a Graduation Check to ensure all graduation requirements will be completed.
-Forms are available online or from the School of Environment and Sustainability General Office.
-Deadlines to submit graduation checks are June 15 (for Fall Convocation) and November 15 (for Spring Convocation).
+To request a Graduation Check please email email@example.com and provide your name and student number.
+Deadlines to submit graduation checks are June 15 (for Fall Convocation) and February 15 (for Spring Convocation).

 Application for Graduation

-Students must apply to graduate to receive their certificate.
+Students must apply to graduate in order to be awarded their certificate.
 The Application to Graduate must be submitted by August 31 for Fall Convocation or by March 31 for Spring Convocation.
 A student who fails to graduate must subsequently submit another application.

 Completion of Certificate Requirements